rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 - [Memory-mapped I/O](https://en.wikipedia.org/wiki/Memory-mapped_I/O), a common
-  low-level communication protocol between CPUs and peripherals, where hardware registers masquerading as memory can be used to program peripherals by accessing said registers in very specific load/store patterns (possibly coupled with hardware-specific CPU cache configurations and memory barriers).
+  low-level communication protocol between CPUs and peripherals, where hardware registers masquerading as memory can be used to program peripherals by accessing said registers in very specific load/store patterns.
 - [Shared-memory IPC](https://en.wikipedia.org/wiki/Shared_memory), a form of
   inter-process communication where two programs can communicate via a common memory block, which means that stores are externally observable and loads are